LeoZhichaoLiu/CSE-230-Final-project-Breakout-Clone/README.md

 # CSE-230-Final-project-Burp
 ## Project Proposal

-### Basic Goal:
+### Basic Goal/Introcution:
 Our primary objective is to develop an engaging and strategic TUI game named "Burp" using the Brick library.
 The game unfolds in a confined arena where players take control of a bacterium, strategically navigating it to consume smaller bacteria while evading larger ones.
-The central mechanic emphasizes growth, as successful consumption of smaller bacteria leads to the expansion of the player's bacterium, with the ultimate goal of dominating the entire arena.
+In this game, you assume the role of a bacterium with two vital attributes: "Vitality" and "Energy."
+The bacteria begins with small Vitality and 0 energy to divide.
+Seize the "Glucose" scattered throughout the environment to augment your Vitality.
+Be wary of competing bacteria that is capable of launching attacks.
+Utilize your energy to split and emit bullets to escape.
 The detailed setup and display will involve leveraging the capabilities of the Brick library to create a visually captivating arena.
 We plan to implement an ASCII art-inspired design, ensuring a unique and visually appealing environment that enhances the overall gaming experience.
 The display will not only serve as a backdrop but also convey crucial information about the bacteria entities within the arena.

 ### Incremental Goal:
 1. Random Direction Change: Initially, the bacteria exhibits movement in four predefined directions–up, down, left and right.
 Each individual bacterium adheres to a fixed movement direction in the basic goal.
 In the Increment goal, the bacteria gains the ability to alter its movement direction randomly at any given time.